TomatenKuchenDEV/docs/docs/counting.md

 image: /img/countingleaderboard.png
 ---

-Using the counting system, members can count on your server.
-Kind of boring, but... why not?
+Using the counting system, members can count on your server with other members.

 ## Commands